 - The largest dam in Switzerland is The 285-metre-high Grande-Dixence dam (canton of Valais), the third-highest gravity dam in the world and the largest dam in Switzerland.

 - As of 2020, the per capita energy consumption in Switzerland was 34,597kWh.
 Unlike in 2015, when its electricity consumption ranked above France, Germany and the Netherlands, this figure puts Switzerland below them— with France at 37,041kWh, Germany at 40,153kWh, and the Netherlands at 54,673kWh.

 Growth Of Switzerland’s Renewable Energy Policies

-The Energy Strategy 2050 emphasises ‘increased energy savings (energy efficiency), the expansion of hydropower and new renewable energies, and, if necessary, on fossil-fuel-based electricity production.’
+The Energy Strategy 2050 emphasises 'increased energy savings (energy efficiency), the expansion of hydropower and new renewable energies, and, if necessary, on fossil-fuel-based electricity production.

 The system Kostendeckende Einspeisevergütung (KEV), which is the feed-in tariff (FIT) and its predecessor, the Mehrkostenfinanzierung (MKF), as well as specified targets, are the key instigators for market demand in renewable energy.
 Even though the budget made available has been rather limited compared to market demand.

 As soon as KEV was introduced, an objective for sharing renewable energy within the national energy mix by 2030 was also introduced, providing a concrete signal for renewable energy sector investors.
-Within the Swiss Energy Act was included the target of an annual additional renewable electricity generation of 5400 gigawatt-hours (GWh) by 2030, of which 2000 GWh are to come via hydropower.
+Furthermore, the Swiss Energy Act included the target of an annual additional renewable electricity generation of 5400 gigawatt-hours (GWh) by 2030, of which 2000 GWh are to come via hydropower.
 These long-term targets build upon an important element in the overall framework for RES.